-Hemp seeds are small seeds from the hemp plant — no active THC in these seeds — loaded with nutrients especially protein, vitamin E, and healthy fats.
+Hemp seeds are small seeds from the hemp plant that are loaded with protein, vitamin E and healthy fats.

 Nutrient Breakdown of Hemp Seeds:

 *Per 2 tbsps

 - Protein | 11g

 - Healthy fats | 14g of fat (80% essential fatty acids [omega-3 (22%), omega-6 (55%)])